Babylon Dashboard v1: From Idea to Platform

 Get a weekly digest of our latest articles, straight to your inbox.
+No spam, just practical insights and updates.

 By Gary Kennedy - Nov 25, 2025

 Brokerage accounts provide trade history data in many different tabular formats – each with its own naming quirks, column conventions, ordering, and hidden assumptions.
+Yet behind this diversity lies a consistent set of trade attributes with inherent structural relationships: quantities, prices, consideration, fees, proceeds, dates, instruments, and identifiers.
+This is exactly where a semantic inference engine can shine.

 By Gary Kennedy - Nov 20, 2025